yeshwants/setupmymac/README.md

 # Setupmymac
-This is list of steps to setup new mac m1 for my client work

 Congratulations on your new mac.
 Here are the tools you need for your day today work.

 1. Chrome: Open Safari and download the world's best browser Chrome